 When you train, the different systems of your body get strained.
 With Polar Vantage V, you're given a holistic view on how your training sessions strain these different systems and how it can affect your performance.

-When you know how strained each body system is, you can optimizs your training by working the right system at the right time.
+When you know how strained each body system is, you can optimise your training by working the right system at the right time.
 You'll get a numerical value, verbal feedback and a visual bullet scale for each training load.

 Your Cardio Load value tells you how much strain your training session has put on your cardiovascular system.
 It is calculated after every workout from your heart rate data.

 Your Cardio Load is calculated as training impulse (TRIMP), a commonly accepted method to quantify training load.

 Muscle Load tells you how much your muscles were strained during your training session.
 Muscle Load helps you quantify your training load in high-intensity training sessions, such as short intervals, sprints and hill sessions, when your heart rate doesn’t have enough time to react to the changes in intensity.

 Muscle load shows the amount of mechanical energy (kJ) that you produced during a running or cycling session.
 This reflects your energy output (instead of the energy input it took you to produce that effort).
 In general, the fitter you are, the better the efficiency between your energy input and output.
 Muscle Load is calculated from your power data, so you only get a Muscle Load value for your running workouts (and cycling sessions if you’re using a cycling power meter).

 Perceived Load is a value that takes into account your own subjective experience of how demanding your training session was.